akmalyf/akmalyf/README.md

-# 💫 About Me:
+# Hi there 👋
-🏢 I'm currently working on PT Belanja Pasti Indonesia<br>🧑🏽‍💻 As a Software Engineer<br>🖤 Love coding
+> - 🏢 I'm currently working on PT Belanja Pasti Indonesia
+> - 🧑🏽‍💻 As a Software Engineer
+> - 📫 How to reach me: akmalyasykur@gmail.com
+> - 🖤 I love coding, gaming, reading and more...

 ## 🌐 Socials: